OSUSecLab/TxSpector/README.md

 souffle -F facts ./detector/rules/1Reentrancy.dl (detect reentrancy attack)
 ```

-Now we have the final results that have some metadata for forensic analysis. <br />
+Now we have the final results in file ReenResult.csv that have some metadata for forensic analysis. <br />

 ## Files
 * directory bin storess the files that are used to analyze. <br />